Is your business ready to go global?

 India presses ahead with electric vehicle options

-Following the positive results of EV trials in India, FedEx deployed EVs in Delhi earlier this year.
 With a massive population and a reliance on road networks for inner-city transportation, India continues to address serious issues of urban pollution as a result of vehicle emissions.
 And these issues are set to intensify: by 2030, car ownership is projected to triple, rising to 10.5 million car sales annually.

 While around 8% of total greenhouse gas (GHG) emissions in India are from the transport sector, in Delhi, it exceeds 30%.
-To tackle this issue, FedEx deployed 30 electric delivery vehicles in India that are each expected to help avoid more than 1.3 tons of carbon emissions annually.
-Electrification is critical to secure a cleaner future.
+To help tackle this issue, we’ve deployed 30 electric delivery vehicles in the city.
+Each is expected to help avoid more than 1.3 tons of carbon emissions annually and reduce fuel consumption and emissions equivalent to five passenger cars.

 Addressing last-mile delivery from Bangkok to Beijing